troglobit/mini-snmpd/README.md

 [![License Badge][]][License] [![Travis Status][]][Travis]

 The Mini SNMP daemon is a minimal implementation of an SNMP daemon.
-It is targeted at embedded systems with limited disk and memory resources.
+It is primarily targeted at embedded systems with limited disk and memory resources.
 All configuration is done using command line arguments.
 It supports basic CPU, memory, disk, and network interface statistics.

 `mini-snmpd` is not as flexibible as, and does not support the same features as, the de-facto standard [net-snmp][], but this also means